sjbylo/lab-ocp4/workshop/content/exercises/60-add-test-database.md

 In this exercise you have launched a database for testing purposes and connected the application to it.

-In the next exercise you will configure the cloud based database.
+Now move on to the next exercise.

 ---
-# Troubleshooting instructions
+### Troubleshooting instructions

+Is the vote application working?

 When the application starts for the first time and initializes the database the log output should look like this: